remyclarke/BudgetBuddy-frontend/README.md

 - Contributing

 # Features
--First off, our `landing page` has an `About` link  in the `Header/Navbar`, connecting the user to our team that built this app with brief profiles on each of us.
-Don't forget to see what we all look like..🫖
+-First off, our `landing page` has an `About` link  in the `Header/Navbar` that, if clicked, connects the user to our team that built this app with brief profiles on each of us.
+Don't forget to see what we all look like 🫖 when you gloss over each of us!

--Immediately upon coming onto our `Landing page`, our boiling, vehicular teapot appears driving from right-to-left of the screen, and if you click on this 'TeaWhip' after it makes a sudden stop at the center of the screen, you're navigated towards another page to see all our `TeaWhips` products.
+-Immediately upon coming onto our `Landing page`, wait for it -- our boiling, vehicular teapot navigates from right-to-left of the screen.
+Click on this 'TeaWhip' after it makes a sudden stop at the center of the screen, then you're taken to a page to see all our bizarre, quirky and cool `TeaWhips` products.

--A...

--B...
+-We have a `TeaWhip` for the many enthusiasts out there!
+From tracktors, to racing cars, to classic vintage old school luxuries, there's something for you.
+Clicking on any that you fancy, you're able to purchase, review and give 1-5 ⭐️-ratings.
+Afterwards, the user is even given a form with an option to edit or delete reviews on any particular `TeaWhip`.

 ## Installation
 To run the app locally, follow these steps: